[Weglot_switcher]

 Riefenstahl, CBC interview © CBC

-LENI RIEFENSTAHL, LIGHT AND SHADOWS BY ANDRES VEIEL
+LENI RIEFENSTAHL, THE LIGHT AND SHADOWS OF ANDRES VEIEL

-There are few figures in the history of cinema as unsettling as Leni Riefenstahl.
-On the face of it, she was one of the few women to direct films at a time (the 1930s) when this was still a man's job, and she also helmed monumental productions of extreme formal audacity.
-On the flip side, this close friend of Hitler and Goebbels put her art at the service of the Nazi cause, in chilling propaganda films.
-What about Leni Riefenstahl?
-Andres Veiel doesn't give us a definitive answer (although everyone can easily make up their own mind), but his documentary, rich in archives and never-before-seen personal images, provides us with formidable food for thought about this troubled character who never hesitated to speak out, even in the face of the most unassailable of challenges.
+There are few figures in film history as unsettling as Leni Riefenstahl.
+On the one hand, she was one of the few women to direct films in an era (the 1930s) when it was still a man's world, and she also helmed monumental productions of extreme formal audacity.
+On the other hand, this close associate of Hitler and Goebbels placed her entire art at the service of the Nazi cause, in chilling propaganda films.
+What are we to make of Leni Riefenstahl?
+While Andres Veiel doesn't provide a definitive answer (although everyone can easily form their own opinion), his documentary, rich in archival footage and previously unseen personal images, offers us a wealth of material to ponder regarding this enigmatic figure who never hesitated to speak out, even against the most unassailable opposition.

-Michel-Ciment Prize for Cinema History Documentary at the Pessac Film Festival.
+Michel-Ciment Prize for documentary film history at the Pessac Festival.

-LENI RIEFENSTAHL, LIGHT AND SHADOW BY ANDRES VEIEL
+LENI RIEFENSTAHL, THE LIGHT AND SHADOWS OF ANDRES VEIEL

 I'M STILL HERE BY WALTER SALLES

-We all remember Walter Salles' breakthrough film Central do Brasil (1998).
-Since then, the Brazilian filmmaker has toured South America, rereading Che Guevara's notes in Carnets de voyage (2004), immersed himself in a monument to beatnik literature by adapting Jack Kerouac's On the Road in 2012, and even proposed his American remake of Hideo Nakata's Japanese horror film, Dark Water (2005).
-More than twelve years after his last feature, Salles is back in Brazil with a historical drama about the disappearance of a Labour MP in 1971, during the military dictatorship.
-A dazzling tale of intimacy and politics, it won the Audience Prize and the Student Jury Prize.
+We remember the remarkable Central Station (1998), which launched Walter Salles' career.
+Since then, the Brazilian filmmaker has explored South America by revisiting Che Guevara's notes in The Motorcycle Diaries (2004), immersed himself in a cornerstone of Beat literature by adapting Jack Kerouac's On the Road in 2012, and even offered his American remake of Hideo Nakata's Japanese horror film, Dark Water (2005).
+More than twelve years after his last feature film, Salles returns to Brazil with a historical drama about the disappearance of a Labour Party congressman in 1971, during the military dictatorship.
+A powerful story that blends the personal and the political, it won both the Audience Award and the Student Jury Prize.

 CINEMA-HISTOIRE-PESSAC.COM